Look what the homosexuals have done to me!

 The Joker Card: Parkinson’s at 40

 Let’s cut to the chase for this one, without our usual banter.
-This week the neurologist confirmed that my recently diagnosed dystonia is a symptom of what we hope is young-onset Parkinson’s disease.
-We hope because there are less attractive options, including multiple system atrophy and progressive supranuclear palsy.
-All are clinical diagnoses, not things she can order an easy test for, and they share many symptoms.
-If it’s MSA or PSP, it will become more apparent in time.
-For now, we’re calling it early Parkinson’s, since the other options usually afflict older patients.
+This week the neurologist confirmed that my recently diagnosed dystonia is a symptom of what we hope is young-onset Parkinson’s disease (YOPD).
+I say “hope” because there are a few exceedingly unattractive alternatives that are initially difficult to distinguish from Parkinson’s.
+All are clinical diagnoses, not things she can easily test for, and while those rare conditions are likelier to strike people 60 and older, some can emerge in one’s forties.
 You can read more about YOPD here.

 My wife, Crankenstein, accompanied me to the appointment because she knew what was coming and wanted to talk with my movement disorder specialist (MDS).
-She shared observations about my muscle rigidity and bradykinesia, reduced arm swing, diminished sense of smell and increasingly inexpressive face, which the doctor also noticed.
-We cataloged the positive changes that I experienced after treatment with Botox and levodopa.
-I mostly sat there and looked pretty when I wasn’t failing the usual movement exam.
+She shared observations about my muscle rigidity and bradykinesia, sleeplessness, diminished sense of smell and increasingly inexpressive face, which the doctor also noticed.
+We cataloged the positive changes that I experienced on carbidopa/levodopa, a Parkinson’s medication.
+Mostly I sat there trying to fend off trepidation after my physical exam left Crankenstein ashen.

 Nocturnal Omissions